Dates to be announced

 This mid-career survey of Julie Mehretu (b.
 1970, Addis Ababa, Ethiopia) covers more than two decades of the artist’s examination of painting, history, geopolitics, and displacement.
 Including approximately thirty paintings and thirty-two works on paper dating from 1996 to today, the exhibition presents the most comprehensive overview to date of Mehretu’s practice and her explorations of abstraction, architecture, landscape, scale, and, most recently, figuration.

-Major support is provided by the Ford Foundation and The Andy Warhol Foundation for the Visual Arts and The Philip and Janice Levin Foundation.
+Major support is provided by the Ford Foundation, The Andy Warhol Foundation for the Visual Arts and The Philip and Janice Levin Foundation.

 Generous support is provided by Susan and Larry Marx and Sami and Hala Mnaymneh.

-Significant support is provided by Abigail and Joseph Baratta, the Evelyn Toll Family Foundation, Mellody Hobson, the Juliet Lea Hillman Simonds Foundation, Jill and Peter Kraus and Katie and Amnon Rodan.
+Significant support is provided by Abigail and Joseph Baratta, the Evelyn Toll Family Foundation, Mellody Hobson, the Juliet Lea Hillman Simonds Foundation, Jill and Peter Kraus, Suzanne McFayden, Katie and Amnon Rodan, and Sotheby’s.